Simultaneous predictive bands for functional time series using minimum entropy sets: Introduction

+We illustrate our procedure in Figure \ref{Ex1}.
+Departing from a functional time series $Z$, we obtain the h-step ahead prediction using, for example, an ARH(1) functional model.
+Using the residual based functional bootstrap procedure presented in Section \ref{bootstrap} we obtain the sample of predictive pseudo-replicates.
+These are represented as grey curves in the background of the leftmost graphic.
+The functions are projected into an appropriate space $\mathcal{H}_k\subset\mathcal{H}$ (defined in Section \ref{ss:rkhs}) and now work on the coefficients of that projection (rightmost graphic).
+Then, we compute the MES of this new space, for different values of confidence $1-\alpha$ (in the example we use $\alpha=\{0.05,0.1,0.2\}$).
+The final step involves the back-mapping of these sets to the functional space.
+For this, we identify each point covered by the MES on the right with its associated curve on the left.
+Finally, the predictive confidence band is the convex-hull of the curves associated to the MES.

-The paper is organized as follows: In section \ref{sec:ARH} we present the RKHS framework needed for representing the ARH processes in such spaces, as well as considerations about the simulation, estimation and prediction procedures.
-We focus on predictive inference in section \ref{sec:predictive}, defining Minimum-Entropy-Sets, a bootstrap procedure compatible with FTS and the predictive confidence bands methodology.
-Section \ref{sec:experiments} describes the experimental design using Monte Carlo simulation to show the good covering results of our proposal and a real-world data application.
-We conclude the paper with section \ref{sec:conclusion}.
+The paper is organized as follows: in Section \ref{sec:ARH} we present the RKHS framework needed for representing the ARH processes in such spaces, as well as considerations about the simulation, estimation and prediction procedures.
+We focus on predictive inference in Section \ref{sec:predictive}, defining Minimum Entropy Sets, a bootstrap procedure compatible with FTS and the predictive confidence bands methodology.
+Section \ref{sec:experiments} describes the experimental design using Monte Carlo simulation to show the good covering results of our proposal and a real data application.
+We conclude the paper with Section \ref{sec:conclusion}.